arrow

 • strong community and rich ecosystem.

-Flutter is a revolutionary UI kit for designing appealing and effective mobile, web, and desktop apps from one codebase.
+#2.
+Flutter is a mobile app development framework for designing appealing and effective mobile, web, and desktop apps from one codebase.
 It’s built by Google and features all the applications, widgets, and tools a mobile team needs.
-We’ve previously compared React Native versus Flutter’s commercial strengths.
+I’ve previously compared React Native versus Flutter’s commercial strengths.
 They are:

-• hot reload feature to see all the changes to the code right in the solution in real-time;
+• hot reload feature to see all the changes to the code right in the mobile application development solutions in real-time;

 • ability to reuse existing Swift, Java, or Objective-C code and get access to native features, like GPS or camera;